 So, in the single round, players have multiple drawings to guess, making the game a lot more interactive than in the classic version played in the large group.
 At the same time, having more people drawing at once means every player will get their turn drawing soon.

 Company events - play during your company team events, virtual or in-person, strengthen interpersonal relations and practice teamwork while having fun

 Classroom - have fun in school while learning or reinforcing what was learned.
 Enable custom words to practice the subject of interest

 Friends and Family - you should play Drawize classic in smaller groups, but use Drawize Teams for bigger gatherings to make the most fun for all players

-Start with the Play with Friends option, create a new room and then enable Teams option in your room settings.
+Start with the Play with Friends option, create a new room, and then enable the Teams option in your room settings.
 To open room settings, just click the gear icon next to your room code.

 When the settings open, just click Teams to toggle teams option ON or OFF.
 After you have enabled teams, you will have to set up teams for your room.
 To do that, you should enter the name and upload an avatar image for each team, and that's it.

 To invite players, send them a share link - you will see it once you click to play the game - and you can get a link for each team.
 Or, you can also send people just a room code and tell them to join: players will be asked to choose their team after entering the room in that case.